-A student must complete the Satisfactory Academic Progress Appeal form and attach the supporting documentation and submit it to the Financial Aid Office by the deadline date.
+A student must complete the Satisfactory Academic Progress Appeal form and attach the supporting documentation and submit it to the Financial Aid Office within 2 weeks of the SAP Suspension notice.
 Appeals received after the deadline can be automatically denied.
 The decisions of the Financial Aid Office are final and students will receive electronic communication to their UTTC email address regarding the outcome.
 A student who successfully appeals the loss of his/her financial aid termination will be placed on Financial Aid Warning for the following semester/payment period in order to retain financial aid.